danielsunjin/Daniel-REU-Project-Files/README.md

 It is important to note that the vertex screening and SCCA scripts that I use do not curently work with the chass atlas.

 Note: there was a problem with registration because because the atlas axis were wrong.
 In `chass_symmetric3` in samos, I reoriented the template images, labels, and masks so that the axes are correct.
 This should fix the issue.
-The most recent attempt at preprocessing with the chass atlas are in the `pipeline_chass_atlas_all_subjects` directory in `/mnt/paros_WORK/daniel/project` in samos.
+The most recent attempt at preprocessing with the chass atlas are using the `preprocess` script to create the `pipeline_chass_atlas_all_subjects` directory in `/mnt/paros_WORK/daniel/project` in samos.